whistlegraph/aesthetic-computer/README.txt

   - [] use the screen time api to enable "focus" which disables all other apps.

 *** systems ***
+  - [] autoprompt for local ssl install off the qr code?
-- [🤩] finish the local `ngrok` tunnel for all services and add socket support
+  - [x] finish the local `ngrok` tunnel for all services and add socket support
-  - [] needs to be working in localhost / in the vscode extension
+    - [x] needs to be working in localhost / in the vscode extension
     - [] make sure the udp server works on local.aesthetic.computer
-  - [] always run ngrok in a new emacs tab / refactor that stuff / make a quick one word command at the very least?
-  - [] autoprompt for local ssl install off the qr code?
   - [] fix vscode extension auth bug
   - [] the 'act' function is sometimes not being exported automatically by the parser.

 - [] The 'Open Window' action in the VSCode extension no longer seems to work.
 - [] make sure .mjs saving works (EXCEPT on vscode.dev)
   - [] It seems to still work fine on my local machine but didn't work for some students... maybe an old VS Code Extension version?